-LMDC continues to work with The City of New York and The Port Authority of New York and New Jersey on the acquisition and configuration of the street parcels as well as the review and development of plans for the entire Southern Site, including the redesign and relocation of St. Nicholas Church, which is ongoing.
+LMDC continues to work with The City of New York and The Port Authority of New York and New Jersey on the acquisition and configuration of the street parcels as well as the review and development of plans for the entire Southern Site.
+The redesign and relocation of St. Nicholas Church is now the subject of a federal lawsuit initiated by The Hellenic Eastern Orthodox Church on February 15, 2011 in the United States District Court for the Southern District of New York.

-In July 2010, during the Port Authority&rsquos excavation for the Vehicular Security Center at the 140 Liberty Street parcel, there was an unexpected discovery of remnants of an 18th century ship.
+In July 2010, during the Port Authoritys excavation for the Vehicular Security Center at the 140 Liberty Street parcel, there was an unexpected discovery of remnants of an 18th century ship.
 At that parcel, Port Authority also unearthed a section of an old wooden sewer pipe.
-LMDC is funding some of the work related to these remnants performed in the 4th quarter of 2010 as part of its ongoing role in the implementation of the World Trade Center Memorial and Cultural Program which is described in more detail in the activity progress narrative for P-WTC-7700.
+LMDC is funding work related to these remnants that was performed in the 1st quarter of 2011 as part of its ongoing role in the implementation of the World Trade Center Memorial and Cultural Program which is described in more detail in the activity progress narrative for P-WTC-7700.